MP Estate Planning UK

 There are several types of gifts that you should be aware of when considering your gifting strategy:

-• Exempt Gifts: Gifts that are exempt from inheritance tax, such as gifts between spouses or to charities.
+• Exempt Gifts: Gifts that are immediately exempt from IHT regardless of survival, such as transfers between spouses or civil partners, gifts to registered charities, and gifts within annual exemptions.

-Understanding these categories is crucial for effective estate planning and minimizing your inheritance tax liability.
+Understanding these categories is crucial for effective estate planning and minimising your inheritance tax liability.

 By grasping the nuances of gifting money and the types of gifts available, you can make more informed decisions about your estate planning, potentially reducing the inheritance tax burden on your loved ones.